Unemployment and Sickness Benefit Flexibilities Under the Railroad Unemployment Insurance Act (RUIA) during the COVID-19 Virus Outbreak

 POSSIBLY.
 The PUA program is administered by individual states, not the RRB.
 For eligibility information, and to find the application process in each state, visit the Unemployment Benefit Finder at careeronestop.org/LocalHelp/UnemploymentBenefits/Find-Unemployment-Benefits.aspx.

-- 19) Is the RRB going to pay the additional economic relief payment available to individuals with income of $75,000 or less and couples with income of $150,000 or less?
+- 20) Is the RRB going to pay the additional economic relief payment available to certain individuals under ARPA?

 Filing Applications/Claims for Benefits during the National Emergency due to the COVID-19 Virus